 Steak night has always been a favorite from my time scouting to enjoying seasoned fire-kissed beef as an adult.
 Cooking steak over a campfire leads to a delicious meal – but you better have stored it right beforehand!

 Steak can safely stay in an ice-filled cooler (under 40 degrees Fahrenheit/4 degrees Celsius) an average of 3-4 days.
-Conservatively three days should be the max, in theory the time can be even longer as long as the cooler’s interior remains continuously under 40 degrees which heavy ice/ice water will generally do with a well-sealed camping cooler.
+Conservatively three days should be the max, though in theory the time can be even longer as long as the cooler’s interior remains continuously under 40 degrees.

 This topic can often cause some fiery debate among experienced campers and grill masters.
 Look, some people may have iron stomachs compared to others.
 And having food that’s boderline versus having a reaction to it, especially if heavy drinking is involved, also means you might roll the dice a lot and not get bitten.

 That said, the health and science answers are clear.
 The key to keeping your steak safe in a cooler comes down to one all-important detail: what’s the interior temperature of your cooler?